Wolfieheart/Wolfieheart/README.md

-Hey there I am Larry otherwise known as Wolfst0rm and I am a Scrum Software Tester and Developer.
+Hey there I am Wolfst0rm and I am a Scrum Software Tester and Developer.
 I am very passionate about both my job and what I have developed.
 On my Github, you will see some of the projects that I have helped contribute to as a Tester.
 If you enjoy looking into the more technical side of things, or my developments, you can also find what I have been writing recently.

 I mostly work with [**Java**](http://github.com/topics/java) and [**JavaScript**](http://github.com/topics/javascript).
 I also know [**PHP**](https://github.com/topics/php), [**Python**](https://github.com/topics/python) and [**C#**](https://github.com/topics/csharp).